ga32riv/Navigation-Project-1/Report.md

 ## Algorithm

+The Agent was trained using deep Q-learning algorithm.

 ### NN Model Architecture
 The used Neural Network has 3 fully connected layers usin ReLu activation function as follows: